Shirmali/Bypassing-Ransomware/README (1).md

 This will output all readable strings in the script, allowing forensic teams to identify functions like `Fernet.generate_key()` or the presence of keywords like `encrypt`.

-📸 _Screenshot Tip: Highlight parts of the output showing the encryption commands._

 5. **Check the Key File**